aviantorichad/valagtk3tutorial/content/chapter-08-numeric-and-text-entry/08-numeric-and-text-entry.md

   <figcaption>Spin Button</figcaption>
 </figure>

-It is not necessary to manually create the associated `Adjustment`. for the spin button.
+It is not necessary to manually create the associated `Adjustment` for the spin button.
 The alternative constructor

     SpinButton.with_range (double min, double max, double step)

 allows creation of a numeric `Gtk.SpinButton` without manually creating an adjustment.
 The value is initially set to the `minimum` value and a page increment of `10 * step` is the default.

 In the example above, we'd replace the lines creating the adjustment and button